SleepySaM5/cocktailbookRFT/README.md

 ```
 https://drive.google.com/open?id=14Mqg2-ZNJP3qcL5oIDfVpIzPqHszR0dM
 ```
 and copy folder to root of the project.
+(The password is "cocktail" - remove quote marks).

 Navigate to the config folder and install certifications from server.crt file.